Caitriona PalmerAuthor of An Affair with my Mother (Penguin)

 Anne Fitzgerald was raised in Sandycove, County Dublin.
 She is a graduate of Trinity College, Dublin and Queen’s University, Belfast.
-Her poetry collections are Swimming Lessons (Wales, Stonebridge, 2001), The Map of Everything (Dublin, Forty Foot, 2006) and Beyond the Sea (Co.
-Clare, Salmon Poetry, 2012).
+Her poetry collections are Swimming Lessons (Wales, Stonebridge, 2001), The Map of Everything (Dublin, Forty Foot, 2006), Beyond the Sea (Co.
+Clare, Salmon Poetry, 2012) and Vacant Possession (Co.
+Clare, Salmon Poetry, 2017).

 From afar it comes like the smell of rain